Ain El Fouara Fountain: History

-Ain El Fouara Fountain was sculpted by the French-Italian artist Francis San Vidal in July 1898, during the World Sculpture Exhibition at the Louvre Museum in France.
+Ain El Fouara Fountain was sculpted by the French-Italian artist Francis de Saint-Vidal in July 1898, during the World Sculpture Exhibition at the Louvre Museum in France.
 The sculpture was initially displayed at the Louvre to commemorate the 100th anniversary of the construction of the Eiffel Tower.
 Upon seeing it, the French military governor of Setif admired the piece and decided to have it transferred to Setif.
 This is one of the many stories surrounding the history of the marble statue.

 A different version of the story traces the sculpture's origin back to the reign of King Louis II of France.
 The king allegedly had a secret love affair with Queen Valentine of Britain, a relationship that remained hidden due to royal customs and the cultural differences between their peoples.
 Following her suicide, driven by his refusal to marry her, Louis II ordered the French sculptor San Vidal to carve a statue of the queen in her memory.
 He initially planned to send the statue to Britain, but the British authorities rejected it.
 The sculpture remained in storage for years, until it was rediscovered during the French occupation and the Second World War.
 One of the sculptors, finding the statue in a poor condition, cleaned and restored it.